 With the recent popularity of intermittent fasting, more people are working out in a fasted state.
 Some people even say they have more energy for their workout when doing fasted cardio!
 For others, exercising in a fasted state can leave them feeling unwell or dizzy.

 While fasted cardio is popular with celebrities and high-profile fitness trainers — does it really work?
-We cut through some of the controversy to take a look at what fasted cardio is, and the pros and cons of exercising in a fasted state.
+We cut through some of the controversy to take a look at what this style of cardio is, and the pros and cons of exercising in a fasted state.

 - What is fasted cardio?

 - What is a fasted state?

 - Do you have to do fasted cardio in the morning?

 - Benefits of fasted cardio

 Fasted cardio is simply cardio that’s completed when your body is in a fasted state.
 This is usually 4-6 hours after eating — not when your stomach feels empty!
 Fasted cardio can help some people to shift stubborn fat by increasing the amount of fat converted to energy to fuel the workout.